-And though anyone can take a few pictures, it takes true skill and talent to get the perfect shot.
+Believe it or not—anyone can take a few pictures, but it takes true skill and talent to get the perfect shot.

 And though photography lets you fulfill your passion, it attracts a lot of competition due to its ease of entry.